Substance Abuse Resources in Biloxi Drug Rehab, Alcohol Rehab & Detox

 - Lafayette Thursday

 Sometimes you need to completely get away from your daily routine and the people and places that tempt you to use.
 Or, you may prefer seeking recovery in another location.
-The Recovery Village’s national network includes alcohol and drug rehab centers across the United States.
-To learn more about our facilities and programs, call today and speak with a staff member about how we can help you take control of your life and leave your addiction behind.
+There may be recovery resources outside of Biloxi in the surrounding areas.

 - Ocean Springs